kasrababaei/swift-notes/SwiftUI.md

 > It is essential to keep your view hierarchy without unnecessary branches that you may create using if statements in the body of a `ViewBuilder` closure because it may hurt the performance of your views and produce state losses. _[From Swift with Majid](https://swiftwithmajid.com/2023/05/03/the-power-of-overlays-in-swiftui/)_.

+Also, with reference to [Demystify SwiftUI](https://developer.apple.com/videos/play/wwdc2021/10022/?time=2215) from WWDC23, branches are a form of structured identity.
+This means we have two copies of the content instead of a single, optionally modified one.
+By removing the branch, we can describe the view as having just one identity.
+By moving the branching condition into a modifier, can help performance because the dependant code becomes tightly scoped.
+So, when the condition changes, only the modifier needs to change.
+This modifiers are called _inert modifiers_ because they don't affect the rendered result.
+Because there is no resulting visual effect, the framework can efficiently prune away the modifier, furthermore reducing the cost.

 Instead, use the following pattern:

 ```Swift